Emanalytics7/Churn-Prediction-ML-Project/README.md

 ## **How to Use**

 To get started with this project, follow these steps:
-1. Clone the repository: `git clone https://github.com/yourusername/PowerCo-Churn-Prediction.git`
+1. Clone the repository: `git clone https://github.com/yourusername/Churn-Prediction ML-Project.git`